No imputation without representation

 \subsection{Evaluation}

 We preprocess datasets by standardising numerical attributes and one-hot encoding categorical attributes (as required by the implementations in scikit-learn).

 We measure classification performance by performing stratified five-fold cross-validation, repeating this for five different random states (which determine both the dataset splits and the initialisation of algorithms with a random component), and calculating the mean area under the receiver operator curve (AUROC).
 For multi-class datasets, we use the extension of AUROC defined in \cite{hand01simple}.

-To compare two alternatives A and B, we consider the $p$-value of a one-sided Wilcoxon signed-rank test \citep{wilcoxon45individual} on the mean AUROC scores for our selection of datasets.
+To compare two alternatives A and B, we consider the $p$-value of a one-sided Wilcoxon signed-rank test \cite{wilcoxon45individual} on the mean AUROC scores for our selection of datasets.
 When we compare A vs B, a score below 0.5 means that A increased performance on our selection of datasets; the lower the scores, the more confident we can be that this generalises to other similar datasets.
 Conversely, a score higher than 0.5 means that A decreased performance on our selection of datasets.